Ranked: the 63 GREATEST chocolate bars of all time

 Rachel Husband/Alamy Stock Photo

 One of Cadbury’s most cherished creations, you can often find the Flake slotted into the top of an ice cream cone.
-Known for its crumbly texture, the bar initially launched in the UK over a century ago but is now enjoyed in many countries around the world, including Australia, Canada and the US.
+Known for its crumbly texture, the bar initially launched in the UK over a century ago and is now enjoyed in many countries around the world, including Australia, Canada and the US.
 It was made by complete chance, when factory workers noticed the ovens were covered in sheets of fine, flaky chocolate after use.

-19. Galaxy, various locations
+19: Galaxy, various locations

 <p>chrisdorney/Shutterstock</p>